Sonia-corporation/sonia-discord/README.md

 First of all, she will tell the channel that it is noon when it is noon.
 That is the main goal after all...

-When a message on the channel is sent, Sonia will responds only if she is mentioned personally.
+When a message on the channel is send, Sonia will respond only if she is mentioned personally.
 This count as a DM response for Sonia, so prepare to have a friendly message dedicated to you.
 Special commands will be handled on the first hand.

 When a newcomer joins the channel, Sonia will send a friendly message to welcome him.
 For now, the only channel receiving welcome messages will be the `general`.
-It will also works if there is some accents like `général`.
+It will also work if there are some accents like `général`.

 __Example:__

 `@Sonia-il-est-midi yo`

-On global mentions like `@here` and `@everyone`, Sonia will sends a message to tell everybody it is noon (even if it is a lie).
+On global mentions like `@here` and `@everyone`, Sonia will send a message to tell everybody it is noon (even if it is a lie).

 To use a command, you must ask her personally.